Leprechaun Returns: Plot

-Lila meets her sorority sisters consisting of Katie (Pepi Sonuga), an eco-friendly and intelligent girl; Rose (Sai Bennett), the self-appointed leader of the group; and Meredith (Emily Reid), a stoner who brings over a group of dudes consisting of Andy (Ben McGregor), a dimwitted student attracted to Katie; and Matt (Oliver Llewellyn Jenkins), a self-proclaimed wannabe filmmaker.
+Lila meets her sorority sisters Katie, an eco-friendly girl; Rose, the self-appointed leader of the group; and Meredith, a heavy drinker who brings over Katie's ex boyfriend Andy, and Matt, a wannabe filmmaker.
 After Meredith insults Lila's mother for her fear of monsters, Lila goes to bed and encounters visions of Zombie Ozzie.
-The next morning, Katie and Andy install a solar panel, while the Leprechaun learns that his powers are too weak due to his loss of gold, and determines that killing will solve his problems.
+The next morning, Katie and Andy install a solar panel.
+The Leprechaun learns that his powers are weak due to his loss of gold, and determines that killing will solve his problems.
 That night, the Leprechaun reveals himself to Lila and Meredith, who takes pictorial evidence of the creature when Matt and Rose rebuff their suspicions.
-Andy also encounters the Leprechaun, who cuts him in half with the solar panel after he mocks the leprechaun for his height.
+Andy also encounters the Leprechaun, who cuts him in half with the solar panel.

-Meredith and Lila sneak inside the house to recover the car keys, where Meredith locks Lila in the basement and reveals she made a deal with the leprechaun to have Lila in hopes of leaving the rest alone.
-The group leaves Lila behind when Meredith reveals that Lila was killed, but soon learn of Meredith's true intentions.
+Meredith and Lila sneak inside the house to recover the car keys.
+Meredith locks Lila in the basement and reveals she made a deal with the Leprechaun to have Lila in hopes of leaving the rest alone.
+The group leaves Lila behind when Meredith says that Lila was killed, but learn of Meredith's true intentions.
 Meanwhile, Lila encounters Ghost Ozzie, who helps Lila learn of the Leprechaun's true weakness and of the basement's exit hole.
 When the Leprechaun catches up to the group on Matt's drone, they crash into a tree and run away, leaving Meredith behind when the Leprechaun reveals a loophole he created in order to continue the murders.
 The Leprechaun slows Meredith down using sprinklers, and kills her by impaling her mouth with a sprinkler faucet.
 Matt attempts to slow down the Leprechaun with his drone, but he overrides the controls and kills Matt with the drone blades.